make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - In our game, we would like
   to interpolate between rotations.
-- For that we need something called spherical linear interpolation, or **"Slerp"**.
+- For that we need something called spherical linear interpolation or **Slerp**.

 # Slerp

-- The spherical equivalent of Lerp is a function called Slerp:
+- Slerp is like the spherical equivalent of Lerp:

 $$
 \begin{aligned}